Resting And Holding Meat After Cooking

 I have tested several ways of resting my larger cut of meats.

-I have found a way on how to keep a steak hot while resting that works for me.
+I have found a way how to keep meat hot while resting that works for me.

 Since you cook this type of meat a lot hotter on the inside, and it has more mass, it needs a different approach than a steak.